A1

 Personal Pronouns in German (Personalpronomen)

-In German, personal pronouns replace nouns to avoid redundancy.
-Their forms change based on the noun they’re replacing and their…
+In German, personal pronouns are used to replace nouns and avoid repetition in sentences.
+Their forms change depending on the…

 Read More » -